RafaelPanisset/GokuGit/readme.md

-# Goku Repository Management System
+# A simplified version control system

 The Goku repository management system is a command-line tool for managing Git-like repositories.
 It provides basic features for initializing, adding, committing, and diffing files in a repository.